ooni/ooni.org/content/post/2020-encrypted-dns-blocking-india/index.md

 to arbitrarily block resources.

-Read [the full research report](https://cis-india.org/internet-governance/blog/investigating-encrypted-dns-blocking-in-india) on CIS India's website!
+Read [the full research report](https://cis-india.org/internet-governance/blog/investigating-encrypted-dns-blocking-in-india) on the Centre for Internet & Society, India's website!
 Stay tuned for future updates that will integrate the dnscheck experiment into OONI probes!